devspace-sh/devspace/README.md

 ### DevSpace makes it much faster to develop applications for Kubernetes
 - **Build, test and debug applications directly inside Kubernetes**
-- **Enable Hot Reloading**: updates your running containers without rebuilding images or restarting containers
+- **Develop with hot reloading**: updates your running containers without rebuilding images or restarting containers
 - **Unify deployment workflows** within your team and across dev, staging and production
 - **Automate repetitive tasks** for image building and deployment